 Roberts advises that if the symptoms are very similar, we can go as high as we wish.
 The less sure we are of our similarity, the lower our potencies.
 As a rule when there is pathology, medium or high potencies may be dangerous.

 Sir John Weir, quoting from his 35 years of experience says that low potencies should be used for physical illness, external conditions, skin conditions etc. When mental symptoms are found, high potencies are needed.

 Constantine Hering says: “If the symptoms of the case generally have more resemblance to the primary symptoms of the drug then lower potencies, on the contrary more resemblance with the later effects (secondary action) thence advocate higher potencies.”

 Fergie Woods states that with sensitive patients, high potencies may aggravate.
 In cases with organic changes, lower potency is preferred.
-Particularly in cases of Phos. and Lach., he generally started with 12th only.
+Particularly in cases of Phosphorus and Lachesis, he generally started with 12th only.
 He also mentions his opinion that the high potencies seem to act for a longer period merely because we give high potencies when we are more sure of the similimum.